Optical appearance of the Konoplya-Zhidenko rotating non-Kerr black hole surrounded by a thin accretion disk: The Konoplya-Zhidenko rotating non-Kerr black hole and null geodesic

-which allows for the existence of event horizon in this specific black hole spacetime, and further details can be found in Refs.\cite{Wang:2017hjl,Wang:2023jop}.
-The absence of a horizon occurs when $\xi$ and a lie in other regions, resulting in the emergence of a naked singularity within the spacetime.
+which allows for the existence of an event horizon in this specific black hole spacetime, and further details can be found in Refs.\cite{Wang:2017hjl,Wang:2023jop}.
+The absence of a horizon occurs when $\xi$ and $a$ lie in other regions, resulting in the emergence of a naked singularity within the spacetime.
 In light of the Weak Cosmic Censorship Conjecture (WCCC), our exclusive focus will be on scenarios where the existence of the event horizon is ensured, and the values of the relevant parameters adhere to this principle.
-The value of the deformation parameter $\xi$ determines the quantity and location of the horizon, and these spacetime properties have an impact on the propagation of particles, thereby naturally inducing variations in the shadow cast by the Konoplya-Zhidenko rotating non-Kerr black hole.
-The Hamiltonian of particles propagation along null geodesics in this spacetime is given by
+Nevertheless, outside the parameter region admitting a positive real root of $\Delta_r=0$, the Konoplya-Zhidenko spacetime describes a naked singularity.
+Previous work has shown that Konoplya-Zhidenko naked singularities can still possess complete or incomplete photon sphere structures in certain parameter ranges \cite{Wang:2023jop}.
+More generally, studies of other naked singularity spacetimes suggest that strongly naked singularities without photon spheres can exhibit qualitatively different optical appearances \cite{gyulchev2020observational}, and that thin accretion disk images may help distinguish black holes from naked singularities \cite{shaikh2019can}.
+These cases are not considered in the present work and will be addressed in future work.